This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 Does not appear in the Bible.

-One of two men sent to Darius by Cyrus to deliver the message that Darius either relinquishes his throne or faces ruin.
+One of two men sent to Darius by Cyrus to deliver the message that Darius either relinquish his throne or face ruin.
 Is the spokesman for the two.
 Gives his name as Smerdis.

 MOUNTED GUARD 3